 The AASA’s objectives are to stimulate academic research in Arab American Studies and advance the study of Arabs in diaspora, including in the United States and North America.
-Through organizing a major conference every three years at the Arab American National Museum and annual meetings in conjunction with Middle East Studies Association, AASA aims to facilitate communication and cooperation among its members and others interested in Arab American Studies.
+Through organizing a major conference every three years at the Arab American National Museum and annual meetings in alternating years in conjunction with Middle East Studies Association and the American Studies Association, AASA aims to facilitate communication and cooperation among its members and others interested in Arab American Studies.

 The Arab American Studies Association is a private, non-profit, nonpolitical organization of scholars and other people interested in the study of Arab American history, ethnicity, culture, literature, art and music, politics, religion, sociology and other aspects of Arab American experience.
 The objectives of the Association are to advance the study of Arabs in diaspora, including in North America.

 The AASA facilitates communication among scholars through meetings; promotes cooperation among members of the Association and persons or organizations concerned with Arab American Studies; stimulates academic research in Arab American Studies; and explores intersections and comparative approaches among Arab American, Arab, and diasporic Arab experiences.

 To learn more, please refer to the AASA Bylaws.